Micol Cristini

-Micol Cristini (born 3 June 1997) was an Italian figure skater.
+Micol Cristini (born 3 June 1997) is an Italian figure skater.
 She has won senior international medals, including gold at the 2017 Denkova-Staviski Cup.
-She stopped skating in 2019, she started performing on a cruise ship and the next year she will marry Mattia, her fiance.

 Career

 Early career

 Micol began learning to skate in 2006.
 She trained at the Olympic Dream Ice School in Zanica, Province of Bergamo.

 She debuted on the ISU Junior Grand Prix series in September 2011, placing 11th in Romania.
 In January 2012, she competed at the Winter Youth Olympics in Innsbruck, Austria.
 Ranked 9th in the short program and 12th in the free skate, she finished 11th overall.

 2013–2014 season

 Making her senior international debut, Micol placed fourth at the Golden Spin of Zagreb in December 2013.
 She placed sixth at the Italian Championships.
 She trained under Silvia Martina in Zanica.

 2014–2015 season

 Cristini decided to be coached by Franca Bianconi and Rosanna Murante in Sesto San Giovanni.
 In December 2014, she won her first senior international medal, bronze, at the Denkova-Staviski Cup in Bulgaria.
 Later in the same month, she stepped onto her first senior national podium, taking bronze at the Italian Championships.

 In January 2015, Cristini represented Italy at the 2015 European Championships in Stockholm, Sweden.
 Ranked 34th in the short program, she did not advance to the free skate.